smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 are represented by one or two code units.
 Lexical analyzers might run in Unicode with converted input.
 Further, the lexical analyzers might be fed with streams that have nothing to do with character encodings [#f2]_.
-To clarify the entities on which the analyzing state machine triggers, the term 'lexatom' is introduced.
+To clarify the entities on which a lexer's state machine triggers, the term 'lexatom' is introduced.

 Lexatom